-With a BS in education from the University of Delaware, Ann began her career with the American Cancer Society in 1979, holding numerous roles of increasing responsibility over 18 years.
-In 1997, she joined the American Diabetes Association to oversee increased fundraising for their Mid Atlantic region, and led a nationwide operational restructuring that increased efficiency.
-During her 12 years at the Cystic Fibrosis Foundation, Ann’s leadership brought new business systems and a great team of staff and volunteers who annually raised over $100 million net income.
+With a BS in education from the University of Delaware, Ann has a strong background at three large voluntary health organizations: the American Cancer Society, the American Diabetes Association and the Cystic Fibrosis Foundation.
+Beginning her career with the American Cancer Society in 1979, she held numerous roles of increasing responsibility over 18 years.
+In 1997, she joined the American Diabetes Association to oversee increased fundraising for their Mid Atlantic region and led a nationwide operational restructuring that increased efficiency.
+During her 12 years at the Cystic Fibrosis Foundation, Ann’s leadership brought new business systems and a great team of staff and volunteers who annually raised a net income of more than $100 million.

-Ann is a member of the board of directors of the National Health Council, which consists of voluntary health agencies committed to helping people with chronic diseases and disabilities and their family caregivers.
+Ann is vice chair of the board of directors of the National Health Council, which consists of voluntary health agencies committed to helping people with chronic diseases and disabilities and their caregivers.
 She’s also recognized as one of the 100 most influential leaders in the health care industry by the Atlanta Business Chronicle.

 Ann is passionate about her work as the Foundation’s leader: “I am truly inspired by the dedication of our volunteers and the courage and perseverance of people with arthritis and their families.
 We are responsible for helping more people say Yes to conquering everyday challenges and to fulfill our mission of audaciously attacking arthritis and its effects.”